EGI-Federation/documentation/content/users/datahub/clients/_index.md

 ![EGI DataHub landing page](datahub-welcome-screen.png)

-On this page it\'s possible to have an overview of all the spaces and their supporting providers.
+On this page it's possible to have an overview of all the spaces and their supporting providers.

 ![Information about spaces supported by a Oneprovider](datahub-space-info.png)